gruntjs/grunt-docs/grunt.config.md

-Access project-specific configuration data defined in the Gruntfile.
+Access project-specific configuration data defined in the `Gruntfile`.

 Note that any method marked with a ☃ (unicode snowman) is also available directly on the `grunt` object, and any method marked with a ☆ (white star) is also available inside tasks on the `this` object.
 Just so you know.